fnalways/terminus-docs/docs/manual/tutorials/stream-game.md

 - Your streaming device has Moonlight installed.
 Visit the [Moonlight website](https://moonlight-stream.org/) to download and install the appropriate version.
 - Your streaming device is connected to the same LAN as your Olares.
    :::tip Remote streaming
    For remote streaming, install LarePass on your streaming device.
-You can download the appropriate version from the [LarePass official site](https://olares.xyz/larepass).
+You can download the appropriate version from the [LarePass site](https://olares.xyz/larepass).
    :::
 - You have a valid Steam account to access your games.